demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-cancel-accepted-approval

 ***
 Cancel an accepted approval.
-Note: you can cancel an approval only if you are in approvers groups of authorization and the end date is still not reached
+Note: you can cancel an approval only if you are in approvers groups of authorization and the end date is still not reached.

 #### Base Command